-TSRX stands for Turner Syndrome Research eXchange Turner Syndrome Foundation announces its own Patient Insights Network (PIN) in collaboration with Invitae – the Turner Syndrome Research eXchange (TSRX)!
-We invite all Turner Syndrome patients to provide medical information to the PIN to help the global community – patients, families, researchers, clinicians, and pharmaceutical companies – learn more about Turner Syndrome.
+TSRX stands for Turner Syndrome Research eXchange Turner Syndrome Foundation’s Patient Insights Network (PIN) in collaboration with Invitae – the Turner Syndrome Research eXchange (TSRX)!
+We invite all Turner syndrome patients to provide medical information to the PIN to help the global community – patients, families, researchers, clinicians, and pharmaceutical companies – learn more about Turner syndrome.
 The goal is improved diagnosis and medical care, as well as empowerment of patients and families through knowledge, connections, and support.

-Join the Turner Syndrome Research eXchange, and you’ll be helping researchers gain a deeper understanding of Turner Syndrome.
-Patients’ experiences with Turner Syndrome can provide vital insight into the treatments, care options, and progression of Turner Syndrome.
-For a complex condition like Turner Syndrome, the patient’s voice is a crucial part of research.
+When you join the Turner Syndrome Research eXchange you’ll be helping researchers gain a deeper understanding of Turner syndrome.
+Patients’ experiences with Turner syndrome can provide vital insight into the treatments, care options, and progression of Turner syndrome.
+For a complex condition like Turner syndrome, the patient’s voice is a crucial part of research.

 Once enrolled, patients and their caregivers are guided through a series of questions to gather information on diagnosis, genetic information, treatment, and any other relevant health data.
 Participants who choose to join TSRX own all of their data.
 All data will be safeguarded and de-identified, meaning it doesn’t contain your name, date of birth, or other identifying data to maintain your privacy.
 Participants control how their information is shared and can choose to opt out at any time.
 Since data is stored online, patients can log in and update their data in real time from anywhere.